BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 The brain is big, and the amount of data collected grows every second.

-As a result, it quickly become extremely difficult for groups of scientists to manage, track, share, and work with this data.
+As a result, it quickly becomes extremely difficult for groups of scientists to manage, track, share, and work with this data.

 To solve this growing pain, we can add metadata, or context, to the data collected.
 Specifically for neuroscience, we designed MINDS.
 MINDS is the Minimal Information about a Neuroscience DataSet.